 - In EverQuest, stealing items from enemies was a core part of the thief class.
 Cue thieves sneaking up on a monster while an unrelated party fights it, looting its items, then sneaking off with the party none the wiser.

-- In the MMORPG Puzzle Pirates, most players in a "party" are simply answering a job advertisement and thus are actually working for someone.
+- In Puzzle Pirates, most players in a "party" are simply answering a job advertisement and thus are actually working for someone.
 At the end of a voyage, the captain of the ship gets to decide which of the participants get part of the loot and which don't - this is mainly meant to deny loot to players who did not contribute, or left in mid-battle (screwing everyone else over).
 But once in a blue moon you'll meet a captain who deliberately keeps the entire revenue from the voyage for himself.
 If the players are all newbies or don't know how to complain, he might even get away with it.

 - Ultima Online had several different systems for awarding loot to players, most of which ran on the "whoever loots the monster first gets it" system.
 In the early days and in PvP areas, a killed monster would be flagged as rightfully killed by whoever landed the killing hit (it was possible to kill steal, though they may have fixed the rights logic since then) but anyone else could still loot it - at the cost of being flagged a criminal, meaning that any player could attack and kill you without repercussions until the flag wore off.
 The non-PvP areas have it so that only the rightful slayer of the monster can loot it until the flag wears off after several minutes and the corpse becomes a freebie.
 Later additions had items that would appear directly in players' inventory, but some of the more valuable ones only appeared in PvP-enabled areas while performing activities that drew a lot of attention, and were specifically flagged as "cursed" (the opposite of blessed, which basically meant that there was no way to safeguard the item through being killed) so the prizes would often end up going to player groups who swooped in near the end of a run and killed everyone who had been fighting the monsters.